Urban Jungle: Release and legacy

 The game was previewed at the International Fair of New Technologies on 24 November 2005, and again in 2007.
 It was released on 6 December 2005, and made available for free download online, and distributed in computer magazines.
 It was published by Autoklub Rijeka and Talented Programmers Association of Rijeka (DIR, Udruga darovitih informatičara Rijeke).
 The game was hailed as the first Croatian driving simulation game where players had to abide by traffic rules.

 In 2006 Autoklub Rijeka held a competition in playing Urban Jungle for high school students, awarding the winner with free driving lessons.
 In 2016, Rijeka police used the game to promote road transport safety.

+It is popular not only on the Croatian market but also in the neighboring countries Bosnia and Herzegovina and Serbia.

 Sequel

 In 2013, a sequel was announced, entitled Urban Jungle 2.
-It is to be distributed on both Windows and Mac, and possibly feature a virtual version of Zagreb, the capital of Croatia.
+It is to be distributed on both Windows and Mac and possibly feature a virtual version of Zagreb, the capital of Croatia.
 Urban Jungle's original engine, Urban3D, was to be replaced by Unity in the next installment.
 Urban Jungle 2 would also be a massively multiplayer online game.
 As of November 2016, Urban Jungle 2 was still in development.